lsulli/CreateShapefileFromEXIFGPS/README.md

 # CreateShapefileFromEXIFGPS
-Python script to create a point shapefile from GPS data recorded in EXIF data of jpg image file (if exist).
+Python script to create a point shapefile (with .prj WGS84 geographic coordinate) from GPS data recorded in EXIF data of jpg image file (if exist).

 Type indipendent: tested with Canon and Panasonic

 Usage: Copy in image directory and run with python idle, output shapefile will be create in the same directory